EDCD/EDDI/docs/Localization_for_devs.md

 ## XAML localization

 I had lots of fun figuring this out.
 This will be easist to follow if you have `MainWindow.xaml` open.

+Pro tip: fix any C# errors before tackling the XAML.
+The XAML compiler looks at the compiled CLR, so won't see any changes to resources etc until C#-land is building happily.

-The trick is to create a static binding between the XAML and the code-behind resource accessors.
+Now, the trick is to create a static binding between the XAML and the code-behind resource accessors.
 We add the following property to the top-level `<Window>` tag:
 ```xml
         xmlns:resx="clr-namespace:Eddi.Properties"
 ```